 The "project developer" is an entity that has an active account on the Reserve, submits a project for listing and registration with the Reserve, and is ultimately responsible for all project reporting and verification.
 Project developers could be livestock facility owners and operators5, GHG project financiers, or other entities.
 The project developer must have clear ownership of the project's GHG reductions.
-Ownership of the GHG reductions must be established by clear and explicit title,6 such as through a legal contract to transfer the rights to the project's GHG emission reductions to another entity.
-The project developer must attest to such ownership by signing the Reserve's Attestation of Title form.7
+Ownership of the GHG reductions must be established by clear and

-2 Biogas control systems are commonly called digesters, which may be designed and operated in a variety of ways, from ambient temperature covered lagoons to heated lagoons to mesophilic plug flow or complete mix concrete tank digesters.
+2 Biogas control systems are commonly called digesters, which may be designed and operated in a variety of ways, from ambient temperature covered lagoons to heated lagoons to mesophilic plug flow or complete mix concrete tank digesters